· 9 min read ·

 ⬟ (Home)Lower-centerJumps back to the live gauge display from anywhere

-Swipe the touchscreen to scroll, tap to confirm, tap to retreat.
-The home button is your escape hatch.
-It always returns to the real-time data view.
+Swipe to scroll, tap ▶ to confirm, tap ◀ to go back.
+Home button is your escape hatch.
+Always drops you back to the real-time gauge view.

 Included Cables & Accessories